 Jim Henson is best known as the creator of the Muppets, and he was also inducted as a Disney Legend in 2011.
 He was born James Maury Henson on September 24, 1936, in Greenville, Mississippi.
 He was the younger child of the two children of Paul Ransom Henson (an agronomist for the US Department of Agriculture) and Betty Marcella Brown.

-He moved with his family to University Park, Maryland in the late 1940s, around which time his family purchased their first television.
+He moved with his family to University Park, Maryland, in the late 1940s, when his family purchased their first television.
 He later remembered this event as being the biggest of his teen years.
-With a TV in the house, he was able to be heavily influenced by such performers as ventriloquist Edgar Bergen, as well as the TV puppets of Burr Tilstrom and Bil and Cora Baird.
+With a TV in the house, he could be heavily influenced by such performers as ventriloquist Edgar Bergen and the TV puppets of Burr Tilstrom and Bil and Cora Baird.

 Jim’s interest in puppets was there at least from the time his family bought a TV.
 As he grew older, he thought he might become a commercial artist.
 In fact, his original major in college was Studio Arts.
 However, after he took a puppetry class, he transferred his major to Home Economics, as it allowed him to work with crafts and textiles that are useful in making and using puppets.